PranavShashidhara/ML-Models-Using-Pytorch/Documentation/Adaboost.md

 ## Key Players

 **Weak Learners (Decision Stumps)**
-- These are intentionally simple models—usually just a one-level decision tree
+- These are intentionally simple models—usually just a one level decision tree
 - They're only slightly better than random guessing
 - Think of them as basic yes/no questions: "Is the value greater than 5?"
 - Each stump chooses its split using the **Gini Index** to find the best threshold